jd-campbell/jd-campbell/Conference_Notes/PAG30.md

   * For WSCN GWAS study used the Koran core soybean collection.
 GWAS results showed 9 significant peaks 6 significant SNPs found on Gm01 and candidate genes within Gm01 region expression was found in the roots.
 This could be a new resistance source 3 significant SNPs also found in the Rgh1 region on Gm18 [Research paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0224074)

----

-3. Aaron Lorenz: Developing Resources to advance genetic prediction soybean
+3. __Aaron Lorenz: Developing Resources to advance genetic prediction soybean__

   * Using North Uniform Soybean Trail (NUST) data and it is available on [SoyBase.org](SoyBase.og) and [SoybeanBase] (https://soybeanbase.breedinginsight.net).
   * For breeders Genomic selection (GS) can fast forward the breeding pipeline.
 GS saves